coolprobn/rails-search-engine/README.md

 ## Full working code

 "main" branch only includes code required for the basic app setup.
-Everything related tp app search with full functionality as shown in the tutorial blog is inside the branch "app-search"
+Everything related to app search with full functionality as shown in the tutorial blog is inside the branch "app-search"